 1.5 Use of the Technical Specification - This specification provides all the necessary information for mailers to generate Postal Service-compliant tray, flat tub, and sack labels for use within the Postal Service.
 Within the context of this document the use of the term tray label refers to trays, flat tubs, and sack labels.
 The specification has been divided into logical categories to simplify its use.
 Sections 3.1 through 3.3 define the type of paper, resolution and printing tolerances that shall be used.
 Section 3.4 contains the general formatting guidelines for the tray labels.
-Section 3.5 addresses the content of the labels and defines field dimensions and content for the 24-digit IM TM tray label format respectively for both Label Type 1 (6-digit Mailer ID) and Label Type 8 (9-digit Mailer ID).
-Section 3.6 provides the barcode technical requirements.
+Sections 3.5 and 3.7 address the content of the labels and defines field dimensions and content for the enhanced 10-digit and the 10/24-digit IM tray label formats respectively for both Label Type 1 (6-digit Mailer ID) and Label Type 8 (9-digit Mailer ID).
+Sections 3.6 and 3.8 provide the barcode technical requirements for the enhanced 10-digit and the 10/24digit IM tray label formats respectively.
 The Mailing Standards of the United States Postal Service, Domestic Mail Manual (DMM) provides the official guidelines on the mailing standards associated with the use and production of the barcoded labels presented by mailers.
-However, this technical specification shall be the basis for all other technical guidance on the IM TM tray labels.
+However, this technical specification shall be the basis for all other technical guidance on the IM Tray labels.

-APPLICABLE DOCUMENTS
+2 APPLICABLE DOCUMENTS